ToofDerling/CbzMage/README.md

 * **Updated title.** This means a title that has been upgraded, ie it now has a HD cover or more HD images than before.
 CbzMage will scan the azw files and add the ".UPDATED" marker to any upgraded title.
 It will also detect if a title has been downgraded, this is of course not supposed to happen.
 Upgrades happen seldom and I have never seen a title being downgraded.
 * **The titles directory** will always reflect the comic books currently in Kdl and is updated each time you run CbzMage.
 If you edit publisher or name of a title the values will be used when the title is converted
-* **The converted titles directory** contains every converted title ever.
+* **The converted titles directory** contains your converted titles.
 To reconvert a title you must delete the file in that directory.
 * **The database.** In the titles directory there's a database file with the state of every title that has passed through CbzMage.
 It's used when checking if a title has been updated and to store the new name and publisher of the title if you edit these values.

 ## Pdf conversion.